cdrnet/lokad-cloud-storage/Source/Lokad.Cloud.Storage/Shared/_ReadMe.txt

-﻿Joannes Vermorel, 2011-02-10
+﻿Joannes Vermorel, 2011-02-13

-Importing code from Lokad.Shared (previously an independent project) into Lokad.Cloud.
+Local copy of the code from Lokad.Shared (previously an independent project).
-The goal is to make Lokad.Cloud a stand-alone library to reduce friction when integrating Lokad.Cloud with other libraries.
+Lokad.Cloud.Storage is now a a stand-alone library, which reduce friction when in projects depending on Lokad.Cloud.Storage.